Meet Dana

 An Overview:

 Dana Hall received her BA in psychology, summa cum laude, and graduated degree in community agency counseling from Saint Xavier University, Chicago Il.
-She is a licensed clinical professional counselor for over 15 years in the state of Illinois.
-She holds advanced training and certification in the following areas: Certified Clinical Trauma Professional (CCTP-II), Certified Clinical Anxiety Treatment Professional (ICATP), Certified Family Trauma Specialist (IATP), and an Addictions-Informed
+She has been a licensed clinical professional counselor for over 15 years in the state of Illinois.
+She holds advanced training and certification in the following areas: Certified Clinical Trauma Professional (CCTP-II), Certified Clinical Anxiety Treatment Professional (ICATP), Certified Family Trauma Specialist (IATP), and an Addictions-Informed Professional (CAIMHP-Certification).

 Dana has nearly two decades of clinical, research, and leadership experience in the field of psychology.
 As a private practice therapist, she specializes in chronic illness